brliron/135tk/readme.md

 Since it doesn't support repacking, it doesn't need a read/write switch for now.
 Also, it always overwrites the TFBM file in place.
 Usage: `./TFBMTool tfbm_file.[bmp|png] [palette_XXX.bmp]`
 The palette is optional for 24-bpp and 32-bpp TFBM files.
 It is mandatory for 8-bpp TFBM files.
 And actually, due to a bug in the current version, if you try to convert a 8-bpp TFBM file without providing a valid palette, the TFBM file's content will be erased.

+## th145arc
+A tool to extract and repack the pak files from Touhou 14.5 and Touhou 15.5.
+To extract files, run `./th145arc /x th145.pak`.
+To repack them, run `./th145arc /p th145.pak`.
+*The /x and /p switches may be interpreted as paths on MinGW/cygwin, but the unix-style -x and -p also work.*

+Archives created with /p will only be usable by the Touhou 14.5 English patch, the original game won't be able to open them.
+And there is currently no way to use the archives created by this tool in Touhou 15.5.